 All educational facilities in The Gambia closed in March 2020 for the duration of the Covid-19 pandemic.
 During the lockdown volunteers have worked productively with Lisong to write a training programme for trainers and teachers on the GOALS curriculum - this is a new version of the Gambian early years curriculum, designed to provide a more structured approach a clearer guidance than earlier versions of this curriculum, which was first issued in 2012.
 The Goals curriculum will be implemented in Mary's Little Lambs School and other local school from September 2020, and thereafter in other parts of the Gambia.
-Remote volunteer help has been invaluable in putting this course together - Lisong would like to work in a similar way to develop other courses in the future.
-Volunteer help will also be invaluable in the classroom setting when once schools reopen.
+Remote volunteer help has been invaluable in putting this course together.
+Volunteers also worked remotely to put together a training manual for parents of young children which will be used to support holistic child development throughout the Gambia.
+Lisong would like to work in a similar way to develop other courses in the future.

 Early childhood care and development has become part of the basic education title in The Gambia and The Department of Education is keen to work with Futures to provide training for pre school teachers.
 The education policy of 2015-30 acknowledges the importance of these early years, and the department of state for education has developed linkages with other governments, NGOs and local authorities and local communities to promote an integrated approach to ECD.
 Since ECD is largely provided by the private sector, affordability becomes an issue and poses a major constraint for poor households.
 The problem becomes more pronounced in rural areas where poverty is more acute and where the traditional practice of leaving children in the care of siblings or grandparents, or having children accompanying their mothers to the farm or work place still remains the dominant practice for early childhood care.